We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 - The lights are very dim, in fact, it’s quite dark in there

 - It is extremely loud, making conversation, or even placing your order, difficult

 Docking Bay 7 Food and Cargo

 Docking Bay 7 Food and Cargo is characterized as “fast-casual” which translates to Disney’s park lingo of Quick Service.
-Similar to Satu’li Canteen in Animal Kingdom, the food served here is much different from the standard burgers and fries.
-Docking Bay 7 will serve food for breakfast, lunch, and dinner.
+The food served here is much different from the standard burgers and fries.

 The story behind Docking Bay 7 is that a famous chef in the Star Wars Galaxy has parked his transport space craft on the roof of a hangar on Batuu to provide food for the weary travelers.
 It is the equivalent of an intergalactic food truck.

 Chef Strono “Cookie” Tuggs gathers fresh ingredients from all over the universe and presents them to guests for their enjoyment.
 Diners have a choice between dining inside the Docking Bay 7 hanger or outside on a shaded patio.

 Docking Bay 7 is another area that is themed to a T. The Imagineers really took the concept and ran with it.

 The food itself is definitely several steps up from “fast food”.
 There are options on the menu that you definitely wouldn’t expect to get at good old Mickey-D’s.